-(A) The director shall issue or renew a laboratory certificate of approval provided the laboratory has met the laboratory certification requirements as described in this chapter of the Administrative Code.
+(A) The director shall issue or renew a laboratory certification provided the laboratory has met the laboratory certification requirements as described in this chapter of the Administrative Code.

 (1) Laboratory certification shall expire within three years from the effective date of certification.
 Laboratory certification shall expire within one year from the effective date of certification if the laboratory certification meets one of the following:

 (b) Directly follows a period of revocation or denial of a former certification under this rule.

-(2) The period and provisions of each laboratory certification are summarized on a laboratory certificate of approval which is issued to the laboratory as a record of the certification and its details.
+(2) The period and provisions of each laboratory certification are summarized on a laboratory certificate, which is issued to the laboratory as a record of the certification and its details.

-(B) The director may deny, suspend, or revoke a laboratory certification, or all such certifications issued to a laboratory under this chapter, in accordance with Chapter 3745-47 of the Administrative Code, upon finding that:
+(B) The director may deny, suspend or revoke a laboratory certification, or all such certifications issued to a laboratory under this chapter, in accordance with Chapter 3745-47 of the Administrative Code, upon any finding of the following:

-(3) The laboratory has submitted a proficiency test sample to another laboratory for analysis and reported the data as its own;
+(5) The laboratory has submitted a proficiency test sample to another laboratory for analysis and reported the data as its own .

-(4) A person not named on a valid laboratory certificate of approval performed analyses of a water proficiency test sample for purposes of retaining a valid laboratory certification;
+(6) A person not named on a valid laboratory certificate performed analysis of a water proficiency test sample for purposes of retaining a valid laboratory certification .

-(5) The laboratory or any laboratory personnel is performing, reporting, or failing to report drinking water analyses in such a manner as to threaten public health or welfare; or
+(7) The laboratory or any laboratory personnel has performed, reported, or failed to report drinking water analyses in such a manner as to threaten public health or welfare .

 (C) The director may deny, suspend or revoke an individual's certification to perform laboratory analyses issued under this chapter if the individual is an operator certified under Chapter 3745-7 of the Administrative Code and said certification is suspended or revoked for any reason other than falsification.